Age of Revelation: X-Men: Book of Revelation

-In the Philadelphia part of the Revelation Territories, Elbecca Voss is awake in her bed as she narrates how her parents knew of the world before the Revelation and how she became a Chorister as she starts to hear the voice of the "Ghost".
-Earlier, Revelation hears about the death of Topaz and announces it to his crown with Elbecca, Fabian Cortez, Khora, and Chance present as he explains what a Chorister embodies.
-He proceeds to introduce Elbecca as his new Chorister.
-As Chance is instructed to show Elbecca to her quarters as he needs her present for the Arakkii delegation tomorrow, Cortez advises Chance to warn her about the "Ghost of Philadelphia".
-The next morning, Khora tells Elbecca that Cortez acts this way to her because he wants to hold his seniority over the other Choristers.
-Revelation states to him that Apocalypse is unhappy with him and advises his Choristers to back him up when his representative arrives.
-When the teleportation shield is brought down, Death of the Horsemen of Apocalypse arrives carrying a message from Apocalypse stating that he has squandered his inheritance and prevented his purpose.
+Revelation learns of the death of Topaz and announces it to his crown with the Choristers, inducting Elbecca into the group.
+The next morning, Death arrives carrying a message from Apocalypse stating that he has squandered his inheritance and prevented his purpose.
 Revelation is told to surrender the territories and face judgement on Arakko.
 When Revelation refuses, Death states that what he is doing is an abomination and states what happened to Bei.
 Using his Choristers, Revelation makes Death kneel and has him tell Apocalypse that he had abdicated his plans for Earth to him while sending him on his way.
-Later that evening, Cortez admits to Elbecca that he was just jealous of her and also refuses to be replaced as throws Elbecca off the building.
-Elbecca is saved when she taps into her powers and is caught by the "Ghost of Philadelphia", who is revealed to be Kitty Pryde.
+Later that evening, Cortez admits to Elbecca that he was just jealous of her and refuses to be replaced as he throws Elbecca off the building.
+Elbecca is rescued by the "Ghost of Philadelphia", Kitty Pryde.

-Phasing herself and Elbecca Voss through the streets into the tunnels below, Kitty Pryde states that she was rendered invisible, intangible, and unintelligible by Revelation after opposing his actions.
-Kitty reluctantly agrees to help Elbecca while telling her about Bei.
+Kitty states that she was rendered invisible and intangible by Revelation after opposing his actions.
 Elbecca accuses Cortez of trying to murder her and claims that he leaked information on Topaz's location to the X-Men.
 Cortez is intimidated to admit to Revelation as he makes him feel pain.
-Revelation claims to Elbecca that Kitty Pryde tried to kill him as Elbecca returns her to ghost form and asks Revelation to make Cortez be good.
-Several days later, Elbecca kicks Cortez down several flights of stairs, making his death appear to be a suicide.
-She plans to make Revelation pay and side with Apocalypse.
+Several days later, Elbecca kills Cortez by kicking him down multiple flights of stairs, making his death appear to be a suicide.

+When Elbecca attacks him, Revelation intercepts her and figures out that she killed Cortez and that Apocalypse planted her into his ranks.
+Revelation pins Elbecca down and states that he plans to merge with Earth, absorbing everyone infected by the X-Virus into himself.
+Elbecca stabs Revelation, who retaliates and stabs her in turn.
+Elbecca reveals that she planted a Krakoan gateway at Cortez's grave, which Apocalypse uses to arrive on Earth.